 In general, tidal forcing was characterized by slow flow speeds and more variable directions, wind forcing by slow flow speeds and less variable directions, and wave forcing by the fastest flow speeds and most consistent flow directions.
 The highest flow speeds were observed over the exposed southernmost part of the reef (AS1) in a northwesterly direction from the reef crest into the embayment, indicating the strong influence of even small breaking waves over the reef crest (Figure 4b, e).
 Flow direction at AS2 was consistently to the southwest from the reef crest into the embayment, though direction was more variable under tidal forcing, with some off-reef flow to the northeast (Figure 4c).
 Flow speeds at AS2 were correlated with strong winds and large waves (Figure 4e).
 At AS3, flow directions and speeds were highly variable under all forcing conditions, and exhibited the lowest flow speeds of the three ADCPs (Figure 4d-e).

 Flow speeds at AS1 and AS2 illustrated the modulating effects of tidal stage on wave-forced flow (Figure 4e).
-During wave forcing, and to a lesser degree during wind forcing, flow velocity was highest during high tide and decreased significantly as the tide fell.
+During wave forcingflow velocity was highest during high tide and decreased significantly as the tide fell.
 This was most evident during YD 53-55 at AS1, but was also observed at AS2.
 This effect was noticeably absent or significantly reduced during wind forcing on YD 47-49, and tidal forcing on YD 51-52.

 Lagrangian Measurements